 5.2 Additional Cooking Techniques

-- Boiling lobster tail: Bring a pot of salted water to a boil, add the lobster tails, and cook for about 1 minute per ounce, then remove and serve with melted butter.
+- Boiling: Boil salted water, drop in tails, cook about 1 minute per ounce, then serve hot with butter.

-- Baking lobster tail with cheese: Split the tails and add a mix of breadcrumbs, cheese, and herbs before baking at 375°F for 15-20 minutes.
+- Baking with cheese: Split the tails, top with breadcrumbs, cheese, and herbs, and bake at 375°F for 15–20 minutes.

 6. Common Mistakes When Cooking Lobster Tail

-- Skipping the thawing process for frozen lobster tail: Always thaw frozen lobster tails in the refrigerator for several hours or overnight for even cooking.
+- Skipping the thawing proces: Always thaw frozen tails in the fridge for a few hours or overnight.

 7. Serving Suggestions for Lobster Tail